tiian/tiian.github.io/lixa/performances/performances.md

 ### Charts for RPO about 5ms

-Setting parameter *max_elapsed_sync_time=5* in *lixad_conf.xml* allows the LIXA state manager to postpone disk synchronization up to 5 milliseconds: this does **not** guarantee a precise RPO=5ms, but is equivalent to say "after maximum 5ms, the state of the transaction will synchronized to the persistent storage".
+Setting parameter *max_elapsed_sync_time=5* in *lixad_conf.xml* allows the LIXA state manager to postpone disk synchronization up to 5 milliseconds: this does **not** guarantee a precise RPO=5ms, but is equivalent to say "after maximum 5ms, the synchronization of the state to the persistent storage is started".
 In other words, 5ms is a good approximation of the time window of the *missed states* in the event of **crash**.

 Supposing your workload is about 200 transactions per second, you can forecast about 1 transaction to be manually recovered in the event of a crash.